hainayanda/Draftsman/README.md

 }
 ```

 The only thing you need to implement is the `stackViewDraft` getter since everything will be implemented in extensions.
-It will automatically treat draft as `arrangeSubviews` of the stack:
+It will automatically treat the draft as `arrangeSubviews` of the stack:

 ```swift
 class MyStack: UIStackView, DraftedStack {